Now’s The Time Revisit Your Form W-4

 8 – You got married or divorced

-If there is a change to your legal relationship status – you get married or divorced – you should modify your W-4.
+If there is a change to your marital status you should modify your W-4.